 Logs of the SKAdNetwork postbacks that Singular received from your ad network partners.
 These postbacks are only available for iOS apps that use SKAdNetwork tracking and for partners who have a SKAdNetwork integration with Singular that involves forwarding postbacks.
 Learn more about Singular's SKAdNetwork solution.

 The raw output of the Singular Fraud Prevention System.

 Note that this log includes a row for every touchpoint (click, impression, etc.) associated with an install event, including a row for the "organic install" option, which is also examined as an attribution option for every install (see The Fraud Detection Process for more information).
 Therefore, you may see multiple touchpoints rejected for fraud for one single install.

-In compliance with integrated partners as well as global standards for user privacy, Singular does not retain user-level data for more than three months.
+In compliance with integrated partners as well as global standards for user privacy, Singular does not retain user-level data for more than 30 days.